LogtalkDotOrg/logtalk3/manuals/_sources/userman/expansion.rst.txt

 attempt to further expand the ``a``, ``b``, and ``c`` goals as they have already been expanded.

+Goal-expansion applies to goal arguments of control constructs, meta-arguments in built-in or ``user`` defined meta-predicates, meta-arguments in local user-defined meta-predicates, meta-arguments in meta-predicate messages when static binding is possible, and ``initialization/1`` directives.

 Expanding grammar rules
 -----------------------